Libraries as Climate Resilience Hubs: Working with Your Community to Take Action

 Who Should Attend

-This webinar is intended for all public library staff, administration, and directors.
+This on-demand webinar is intended for all public library staff, administration, and directors.

 Matthew Bollerman is the CEO of the Hauppauge (NY) Public Library.
 Matt previously was director at the Westhampton Free Library in Westhampton Beach, NY, where he helped construct a new $7.8 million LEED Gold building that was recognized by Library Journal in their “New Landmark Libraries” issue.
 Named a Library Journal Mover & Shaker in 2020, Matt was also recognized by the New York Library Association with their 2014 Outstanding Service to Libraries Award.
 Matt is co-founder of the Sustainable Libraries Initiative and the American Library Association Sustainability Roundtable Councilor.
 He is passionate about public libraries' ability to help regenerate their communities.

 Annemarie Gordon is the sustainability coordinator for the Sustainable Libraries Initiative and the Suffolk Cooperative Library System in Bellport, NY.
 A recent graduate of University at Buffalo’s MILS program, she has served as a library trustee and worked in libraries as an AmeriCorps member.

 Rebekkah Smith Aldrich, MLS, LEED AP, is the executive director of the Mid-Hudson Library System (MHLS) in Poughkeepsie, NY.
 Prior to this role, Rebekkah was the MHLS coordinator for library sustainability, assisting sixty-six member libraries in the areas of governance, management, funding, and facilities since 1998.
 Rebekkah is a certified Sustainable Building Advisor (NaSBA), Leadership in Energy & Environmental Design Accredited Professional (LEED AP), and holds an advanced certificate in Public Library Administration from the Palmer School of Library and Information Science at Long Island University.